Westmount places

 W. B. Kingsley, superintendent, Canadian Rubber Company (1900)

 “Canadian Rubber Company of Montreal was the first company in North America to manufacture rubber.
-Plant (located at 1840 Notre Dame East) damaged by fire in 1916.
-Occupied by Uniroyal Tire factory until 1982.
+The plant (located at 1840 Notre Dame East) was damaged by fire in 1916.
+Occupied by the Uniroyal Tire factory until 1982.
 The oldest section was demolished in 1995.”

 15 Melbourne